Timeline of the Gaza War (2008–2009): 28 December 2008

 Twenty-five airstrikes were carried out on Sunday by Israel, raising the number of casualties to 287 dead and 900 wounded.
-According to the Egyptian Foreign Minister Ahmed Aboul Gheit, Hamas refused to allow casualties to leave Gaza for medical treatment.
+According to Egyptian Foreign Minister Ahmed Aboul Gheit, Hamas refused to allow casualties to leave Gaza for medical treatment.

 One rocket shot by an F-16 fighter jet on a mosque near Shifa Hospital in Gaza City, from which rockets were reported by Israeli media to be launched, killed four members of Hamas.
 In Gaza City, five children from the same family were killed in an Israeli airstrike.

 Israeli jets bombed tunnels in the Rafah area.
 These tunnels were reportedly used to smuggle civilian goods and weapons after Israel and Egypt imposed the blockade of Gaza in June 2007.
 The main road of Sallah el-Dein in northern Gaza Strip was bombed.
 The road leads to the towns of Beit Hanoun, Beit Lahia and Jabalia.
 No injuries were reported in the bombing.

 An Israeli air-to-ground rocket destroyed a metal workshop in northern Gaza City which, according to Israel, was used in manufacturing Qassam rockets fired at Israel.
 The Al-Noor organisation in Gaza City, belonging to the Hamas organization, was bombed, causing severe damage to the building.

 The main building of the Hamas-owned Al-Aqsa TV station was struck.
 The station continued broadcasting via a "mobile unit".
 Aidan White, Secretary-General of the International Federation of Journalists condemned the destruction of the television station, stating that international law "forbids attacks on media installations, even when they are instruments of propaganda".
 The IAF attacked Jabalia and northern Gaza killing two more people and wounding others.

 Al Saraya, a building in Gaza City which contained government offices, security offices and a prison, was attacked.
 Four people died.
 A fuel lorry traveling in Rafah near the Egyptian border was destroyed, killing six people.

-IDF also confirmed an attack on tunnels in Philadelphi Route and claimed successful destruction of 40 of them.
+The IDF also confirmed an attack on tunnels in Philadelphi Route and claimed successful destruction of 40 of them.
 Missiles also hit near the Beit Hanoun City Hall.

 Rockets were fired from the Gaza Strip, the range of which were extended.
 Three rockets landed near the city of Ashdod – the fifth largest Israeli city and a main sea port.

 The border with Egypt was breached and inhabitants from Gaza moved into Egypt.
 One Egyptian border policeman was killed by Palestinian gunmen, and several Palestinians were wounded by Egyptian gunfire and taken to hospital in Egypt.

 The United Nations Security Council held a closed door meeting convened at the request of Libya.
 The meeting lasted four hours, and resulted in a press statement calling "on the parties to stop immediately all military activities ... [and] to address the serious humanitarian and economic needs in Gaza and to take necessary measures, including opening of border crossings."

 On the eve of the ground incursion by Israeli forces, Khaled Mashal assured that should IDF launch ground offensive, black destiny and abduction awaits Israeli soldiers.